Whitewater Rafting, Kayaking & Paddle Boarding in Boulder

 Boulder Creek

-Boulder Creek was named one of the 10 best lazy rivers for tubing in the U.S. by Men’s Journal.
+Boulder Creek was named one of the 10 best lazy rivers for tubing in the U.S. by Men’s Journal (although it is most definitely not always a "lazy" river, and caution should always be practiced when spending time on the water).
 It is a popular tubing spot during the summer months.
 A stretch of Boulder Creek near Eben G. Fine Park is a popular spot for kayakers to hone their paddling skills.
-Kayak rentals are available at Whitewater Tubing & Recreation.
+Kayak rentals are available at Whitewater Tubing & Recreation, Alpine Base & Edge and Crystal Ski Shop.
 Of course, some folks prefer to simply stay onshore and cool off by wading in.

 Before you go, make sure to check the water levels to see if they are runnable on the American Whitewater website.
 Waterways are powerful and always changing.
 Always practice extreme caution whenever you are dealing with whitewater.